MarlBurroW/rust-commander/README.md

 * `bot`
   * `api_token`: The API token of your Discord bot.
 Visit [this link](https://discordapp.com/developers) to create your bot.
+* `display_nickname`: Display your Discord nickname when you send a message to your Rust server
+* `display_source`: Display "From Discord" when you send a message to your Rust server
 * `interactions`: Interactions works exactly the same as for SLack interactions.

 **IMPORTANT**: You need to manualy add your Discord bot in all targeted channels**